miku/fuzzycat/notes/workflow.md

 There will be various methods by which to examine the cluster as well.

-We need to fetch releases by identifier, this can be the full record or some partial record that has been cached somewhere.
+We need to fetch releases by identifier (API, but use "hide"), this can be the full record or some partial record that has been cached somewhere.

 The input is then a list of releases and the output would be a equally sized or smaller cluster of releases which we assume represent the same record.